JamesSMF/01-adder/README.md

    * In the second case, `ERROR` is a **substring** of the error message that should be produced.
 This includes problems building at the assembler/linker level, as well as any explicit errors thrown by `error` or `panic` calls in the compiler itself.
-You _should_ use this case to explicitly test for the two error cases mentioned above.
+You _should_ use this case to explicitly test for the error case mentioned above.

 ### Running a Single Test